PlaydateSquad/pd-achievements/README.md

 This repository provides two things:

 1. **Achievements Schema:** A [schema](achievements.schema.json) describing the open Playdate Achievements data storage format which _any_ game may use to adopt the standard.
-2. **Lua Achievements Library:** A Lua library that games may use to implement the schema, along with UI niceties for displaying toast notifications and an in-game achievements viewer.
+2. **Lua Achievements Reference Library:** A Lua library that games may use to implement the schema, which includes the following (optional) components:

-The included Lua reference library provides three components:

-- An achievements management system for creating, unlocking, and saving achievements.
+   - An achievements management system for creating, unlocking, and saving achievements
-- An in-game viewer to show achievements in your game.
+   - An in-game viewer to show achievements in your game
-- A notification system for showing toasts when players unlock achievements in your game.
+   - A notification system for showing toasts when players unlock achievements in your game

-All of these components are optional—you can implement or omit any of these in the way that works best for your game.

 > [!NOTE]
 > If your game is not written in Lua you can still support Playdate Achievements.
 However, you'll need to reference the [schema](achievements.schema.json) and write your achievement data directly to the `/Shared` folder at the path `/Shared/Achievements/[gameID]/Achievements.json`, where `gameID` is the same as the gameID you specify in achievements.json.